sonic-net/SONiC/doc/warm-reboot/multi-asic-warmboot.md

 #### 2. Approach to control the warm restart lifecycle with multiple instances

-Enhance the existing script to watch the state of services per "asic_instance".
+Enhance the existing script to watch the warm boot sequence per "asic_instance".
 - The script will spawn multilple threads each doing warm restart per asic instance.
-- The threads communicate using Pub/Sub model by updating the WARM_RESTART_STATE_TABLE defined above.
+- The threads communicate using Pub/Sub model by updating the WARM_RESTART_STATE_TABLE defined each database instance.
 - The parent process would control the warm restart lifecycle in every asic instance, by
     - writing the "state_start"
     - waiting for "state_end" from each of the asic instances